-A.W.
-Schlegel (Sept.
-8, 1767, Hanover – May 12, 1845, Bonn) was a German essayist, translator and poet.
-Although the philosophical dimension and profundity of his writings remain underrated, he is considered to be one of the founders of the German Romantic Movement, as well as one of the most prominent disseminators of its philosophy, not only in Germany but also abroad and, most notably, in Britain.
+August W. Schlegel (Sept.
+5, 1767, Hanover – May 12, 1845, Bonn) was a German essayist, critic, translator, philosopher, and poet.
+Although the philosophical dimension and profundity of his writings remain underrated, he is considered to be one of the founders of the German Romantic Movement—which he conceived of as a European movement—as well as one of the most prominent disseminators of its philosophical foundational ideas, not only in Germany but also abroad and, most notably, in Britain.

-- 1. Life and work
+- 1. Life and Work

-- 3. Philosophy of art
+- 3. Philosophy of Art

-- 4. Philosophy of language
+- 4. Philosophy of Language

-- 5. Translation theory
+- 5. Translation Theory

-- 6. The role of the critic and Schlegel’s Romantic nationalism
+- 6. The Role of the Critic and Schlegel’s Romantic Nationalism

 - Other Internet Resources

 1.1 Some Biographical Notes on A.W.
 Schlegel